kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/react-components/03-es6-subclasses.md

 * We call `super()` to just use the original base class `getGreeting()` method

 ## Exercise
-Creat a new Programmer class that extends from Person class (Because all Programmers are people but they might not be Employees)
+Creat a new Programmer class that extends from Person class (_Because all Programmers are people but they might not be Employees_)

-A Programmer will have an **age**, a **name** and a **preferredLanguage** (set JavaScript as the default preferredLanguage).
-Override the `getGreeting()` method for the programmer with "Hi!
+A Programmer will have an **age**, a **name** and a **preferredLanguage** (_set JavaScript as the default preferredLanguage_).
+Override the `getGreeting()` method for the programmer with, "_Hi!
 I am NAME.
-I am a preferredLanguage developer".
+I am a preferredLanguage developer_".
 Then create a brand new programmer passing a name, age and preferred langauge.
 Print result to screen

 ```
 import { Meteor } from 'meteor/meteor';